JASON BOYD KINSELLA – ALCHEMY OF THE INTERNAL SELF

-Enjoy “Ghost in the Machine” – a new show at Perrotin Gallery Seoul and discover the work of Jason Boyd Kinsella following him in his foray into combining various mediums, such as painting, sculpture, and video.
+Enjoy “Alchemy of the Internal Self” – a new show at Perrotin Gallery Shanghai and discover the work of Jason Boyd Kinsella following him in his foray into combining various mediums, such as painting, sculpture, and video.
 Kinsella is a portraitist not much interested in what people look like.
 His portraits have no people in them at all, in fact, or at least not the way we’re accustomed to seeing ourselves.

 At the core of Kinsella’s art is the representation of the human mind and psychology.
 Drawing on subjective perspectives, the artist explores the nature of the human psyche by breaking down traits and personalities into geometric units, defining individuality through various shapes, colors, and sizes.